 The past decade has demonstrated a substantial increase in the growth of the extreme sport, motocross.
 In such a short time, this extreme sport has taken over national extreme sporting events, and boast all-stars we have deemed as celebrities.
 Due to the fact that this sport has grown in viewership over the past decade, events, companies, and sponsors have helped shape and grow the sport even more to offer more visibility across the Country.
 Additional growth is experienced also in with the companies that produce equipment to help maintain the bikes like www.teamhawgracing.com not to mention those companies that also produce accessories.

 Although in the 1950′s, portions of Europe hosted small motocross events, this sport did not hit the United States until a decade after, and from that point forward, motocross has continued to gain momentum as the introduction of newer venues, better bikes and now highly trained professionals pushing the limits with new tricks and ways of entertaining the audience in competition.

-What many people do not know is that motocross is not a sport that is as easy as getting on a bike and wishing for the best, as it’s grown to be a serious competitive industry.
-Because this… Continue reading
+What many people do not know is that motocross is not a sport that is as easy as getting on a bike and wishing for the best, as it’s grown to be a serious competitive industry.… Continue reading

 Motocross offers thrill and adventure to all those who love motor cycle sports.
 This sport originated in the Great Britain.
 In the beginning off road racing motorcycles were used and these didn’t differ a lot when compared to regular motorcycles.
 Initially rigid frames were used for the motorcycles and then suspensions started being used in the 1930s, though the swinging fork suspension didn’t appear until the 50s.
 Yamaha is the first company which came up with a bike specially designed for motocross and you can find more information about those bikes at Autosmotorcycles.com.